Letter to Students

 It is our goal to keep the lines of communication open with our student base and build a solid cooperative foundation in our music education programs.
 Plato once said that music "is a more potent instrument than any other for education."
 We agree!
 We believe that regular attendance and a reasonable commitment to the instructor and a commitment to self, through the learning and practicing process is essential to student success.

-The Candyman's Music Education Center has a dedicated staff during most business hours, Monday through Friday.
-Our amazing and professional retail staff is available to handle many student inquiries as well, making it convenient for students to talk to someone during store hours.
-Our staff doesn’t work on commission and provides stellar customer service helping our students with quality instruments, literature, accessories and equipment.
+The Candyman's Music Education Center has a dedicated staff during most business hours, Monday through Friday from 10:00 to 5:00pm.
+Our amazing and professional retail staff is available to handle many student inquiries 7 days a week as well, making it convenient for students to talk to someone during store hours.
+Our staff doesn’t work on commission and provides stellar customer service helping our students with quality instruments, literature, accessories, and equipment.

 Our teachers provide music education across the musical spectrum!
 Individual lessons are available for voice, piano, harp, guitar, bass, drums, violin, mandolin, banjo, ukulele, accordion, trumpet, trombone, sax, flute clarinet and more!
 We also have opportunities to learn theory, arranging, composition, technique, performance and more for students of all ages, styles and levels.